TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Result Analysis

 \subsection{Baseline Comparison}

 \textbf{Ball Rearrangement:} We present the quantitative results on ball rearrangement tasks in the first three columns of Fig.~\ref{tab:comparative}.
-As seen from the top row of Fig.~\ref{tab:comparative}, the PL curves of our model-free framework(\textit{Ours(SAC)}) and model-based framework (\textit{Ours(ORCA)}) are significantly higher and steeper than the baselines in all three tasks, which shows the effectiveness of our method in arranging objects towards the target distribution efficiently.
-In the middle row of Fig.~\ref{tab:comparative}, \textit{Ours(ORCA)} achieves the best performance across all three tasks, while \textit{Goal(SAC)} outperforms \textit{Ours(SAC)} on \textit{Clustering} and \textit{Circling+Clustering} since the goal is proposed by a generative model that can naturally generate diverse and realistic goals.
-From the qualitative results shown in Fig.~\ref{fig:ball qualitative}, our methods also significantly outperform the baselines in realism.
-Our methods also achieve the lowest ACN in most cases, except that \textit{Goal(SAC)} is slightly better than \textit{Ours(SAC)} in \textit{Circling}.
+As shown on the top row of Fig.~\ref{tab:comparative}, the PL curves of \textit{Ours~(SAC)} and \textit{Ours~(ORCA)} are significantly higher and steeper than all the baselines in all three tasks, which shows the effectiveness of our method in arranging objects towards the target distribution efficiently.
+In the middle row of Fig.~\ref{tab:comparative}, \textit{Ours~(ORCA)} achieves the best performance in CS across all three tasks. \textit{Goal~(SAC)} outperforms \textit{Ours~(SAC)} on \textit{Clustering} and \textit{Circling+Clustering} since the goal is proposed by a generative model that can naturally generate diverse and realistic goals.
+From the qualitative results shown in Fig.~\ref{fig:ball qualitative}, our methods, especially \textit{Ours~(ORCA)}, also outperform the baselines in realism.
+Our methods also achieve the lowest ACN in most cases, except that \textit{Goal~(SAC)} is slightly better than \textit{Ours~(SAC)} in \textit{Circling}.

-The \textit{Goal(SAC)} is the strongest baseline yet loses to our framework in efficiency since the generated goal may be far away from the initial state.
-As shown in Fig.~\ref{fig:ball qualitative}, the \textit{Goal(SAC)} and \textit{Goal(ORCA)} can rearrange objects in the right trend, but the objects may block each other's way.
-Besides, in the Appendix~\ref{sec: vae_results}, we show the VAE used in \textit{Goal(SAC)} is not guaranteed to generate a legal state(\eg the balls overlap in goal).
-Therefore, the balls may have unexpected behaviour during the process.
+The \textit{Goal~(SAC)} is the strongest baseline yet loses to our framework in efficiency since the generated goals are far from the initial state.
+We validate this problem by comparing the averaged path length of the \textit{Goal~(SAC)} with ours in Appendix.~\ref{sup: ASC}.
+Results show that our methods converge in a shorter path than goal-based baselines across all three tasks.
+Besides, the \textit{Goal~(SAC)} suffers from invalid goal proposals.
+As shown in Fig.~\ref{fig:ball qualitative}, the \textit{Goal~(SAC)} and \textit{Goal~(ORCA)} can rearrange objects in the right trend, but the objects may block each other's way.
+This is because the goals generated by the VAE are not guaranteed to be valid~(\eg the balls may overlap with each other), so the agent cannot reach the invalid goal.
+We demonstrate this problem in Appendix.~\ref{sec: vae_results}.

 The classifier-based reward learning method, \textit{GAIL}, \textit{RCE}, and \textit{SQIL}, basically fails in most tasks, as shown in Fig.~\ref{fig:ball qualitative} and Fig.~\ref{tab:comparative}.
 This is due to the over-exploitation problem that commonly exists in classifier-based reward learning methods.
-We defer the experiments to Appendix~\ref{sec: reward learning}.
+We validate this in Appendix~\ref{sec: reward learning}.